AL-JShen/instagrab/README.md

 # instagrab

 # No longer works as the old Instagram API is now deprecated.
+Leaving this repo up as a demonstration of work with APIs, pagination, and data cleaning.

 **An interactive Python script to retrieve Instagram media content.**